 That night, I took an Atarax and scratched my fingers until I fell asleep.

 My family, who noticed me sneezing and itching, told me it was probably from the dust of the newspaper.

 Living With Newspaper Allergy

 They weren't that far off.
 Now, decades later, I treat my allergy to newspaper like I do with any other environmental allergy.
-I take precautions when I am forced to come into contact with any kind of newsprint.
-These precautions allow me to read the newspaper and clip coupons with (almost) no reaction.
+I avoid it like the plague.

 Rosin allergy, also known as colophony allergy is rare but exists.
 It is especially prevalent in occupational settings.
 If you suspect this allergy, you will have to get an allergy patch test from your dermatologist.
 Be sure to tell your dermatologist about your symptoms and if your test comes back positive, you have your answer.
-If your test is negative, ask for a referral (if you need one) for an allergist.
+If your test is negative, see an allergist and get skin prick testing done.

 Soy is commonly used in a number of foods and over a hundred other ingredients and unexpected products.
 For those with soy allergies, knowing which products contain soy is half the battle.
 Since 1997, when soy ink was first introduced in Iowa's newspaper, The Gazette, the 'success' of soy ink (because of its cost and 'positive effect on the environment') made it a staple for newspaper printing.
 Soy ink became so popular during the past couple of decades that The National Soy Ink Information Center was closed in 2005 because they no longer needed to promote it.

 Since soy oil is the primary ingredient in colored and black inks, it causes hand eczema and contact dermatitis in people with severe soy allergies.